Help preserve and promote Austin's traces of El Camino Real de los Tejas

 A Texas History Palate Cleanser

 If you enjoy Texas History, but get triggered when a dude in a period costume starts yelling about the Alamo, take heart!
 El Camino Real de los Tejas is an inclusive Texas history palate cleanser.
 A renewed awareness of the Spanish Colonial and Native American history of our area is just beginning to blossom.
 Austin Parks and Recreation sponsored a project about Indigenous Austin called “To Relate” which concisely guides you through some complicated Native American Texas histories.
 (Kudos to Amy Heath and Jennifer Chenoweth!)
 Research about our own Onion Creek Metropolitan Park’s relationship to El Camino is underway, and fundraising continues.
 More and more groups like the Indigenous Cultures Institute in San Marcos and Tap Pilam in San Antonio are celebrating and helping to define the living Native American relationship to Tejano culture.
 El Camino Real ties together the entire history of Texas.
-(Spoiler alert… El Camino passes right by the Alamo.)
+(Spoiler alert… the Alamo is on El Camino)

-Help create Austin’s El Camino Real de los Tejas Community Chapter Program
+Creating a community based pride around Austin’s place on El Camino Real de los Tejas

 Onion Creek rises, Mckinney Falls, from El Camino Real de los Tejas Crankie Suite, illustrated by Valerie Fowler.

 Brian Beattie has been in the Austin music universe for 43 years, and he is a super fan of El Camino Real de los Tejas.
 He was co-leader of the band Glass Eye from ’83 to ’93.
-About the time his bandmates appeared in Richard Linklater’s “Slacker”, Brian was producing The Dead Milkmen’s “Punk Rock Girl” at Arlyn Studios, 200 yards from his present home.
+In 1988, while his bandmates were appearing in Richard Linklater’s “Slacker”, Brian was producing The Dead Milkmen’s “Punk Rock Girl” at Arlyn Studios, 200 yards from his present home.
 He’s worked with Daniel Johnston, Kathy McCarty, Okkervil River, Bill Callahan and many others.
-His latest project is a time traveling multi media musical called “El Camino Real de los Tejas Crankie Suite”, lavishly illustrated on a 96 foot scroll by Valerie Fowler.
+His latest project is a time traveling multi media musical called “El Camino Real de los Tejas Crankie Suite”, lavishly illustrated on a 100 foot scroll by Valerie Fowler.